cceremuga/pypacket/README.md

 * If you want to upload spots to APRS-IS, ensure you have the following environment variables set:
     * `PYPACKET_USERNAME` - Your call sign for APRS-IS
     * `PYPACKET_PASSWORD` - Your password for APRS-IS
+    * `PYPACKET_LATITUDE` - The latitude where your receiver running PyPacket resides.
+Optional.
+    * `PYPACKET_LONGITUDE` - The longitude where your receiver running PyPacket resides.
+Optional.
     * Rename `.env.example` to `.env` and fill in the appropriate values.
 * Run `pip install -r requirements.txt`